Applications for activity on Crown pastoral land

 Applications received prior to 17 November 2022 are being processed according the previous regime, under the Crown Pastoral Land Act 1998 and Land Act 1948, and those received from 17 November 2022 are being processed according to the new regime, under the Crown Pastoral Land Reform Act 2022.

-Our portfolio managers are continuing with planned lease inspections and administering the pastoral estate.
+Our pastoral specialists are continuing with planned lease inspections and administering the pastoral estate.
 If an application has been received, they will be processed as part of their inspection.

 Crown pastoral land activity – data snapshots